Abd-elr4hman/Dense-Passage-Retriever/README.md

 # Dense Passage Retriever
-The following project Aims to train DPR model with the following stepes:
+This project Aims to train DPR model with the following stepes:
 - Prepair http://quac.ai/ dataset and put in in a format needed to train a DPR model.
 - Prepair https://sharc-data.github.io/data.html dataset and put in a format needed to train a DPR model.
 - train DPR model